YuanheZ/Computational-Neuroscience/README.md

 All about theoritical and computational neuroscience.

-Maybe there is a good place to study this magic.
+Maybe this is a good place to study this magic.